-In this four-part series, Kathryn and Hayley discuss some of their favorite indie mystery games.
+In this five-part series, Kathryn and Hayley discuss some of their favorite indie mystery games.
 You can find part 1, which we published last week, here.
 In part 2, Kathryn and Hayley continue their deep-dive on “Remedy,” the first installment in the Carol Reed series.
 This week, they discuss the music in the game, and how it adds texture to the storyline.
 “Reed” into it below, or listen to our audio transcript!

 Created and edited by Kathryn Cooperman and Hayley Garden.
 Transcript edited for clarity.

 All images and audio files courtesy of MDNA Games.

 Another thing I liked about the series, well just in general, but especially [in] this first game, was the inclusion of music, and how it catered to the different spaces that Carol would go into.
 A lot of mystery games have their core theme song; Nancy Drew has one, it’s this ominous piano music where you feel like something dangerous is about to happen and you’re going to need to get your way out of the situation in order to solve a mystery, but for Carol Reed, it’s this very cute and attractive piano music.